The 35-hour work week? Untouchable. The social safety net? Untrimmable.

 France isn't in as bad shape as Spain _ borrowing costs remain low and the jobless rate is just over 10 percent.
 But it faces many of the same long-term problems: Rigid work rules, including the 35-hour week, high administrative costs, strict government oversight of layoffs and generous severance when job loss is inevitable.
-The upshot is an effective tax rate of more than 60 percent on corporate profits, once all the expenses are tallied.
+The upshot is that corporate profits end up being taxed more than 60 percent.

 Since 1984, French unemployment has been below 8 percent for only 16 months.

 The government, and the French, hope Germany's more robust economy is ultimately a better comparison.
-And some say there are signs that the French people may be ahead of their government in realizing that something has to give.
+And some say there are signs that the French are ahead of their government in realizing that something has to give.

-Despite the official length of the French work week _ the shortest in the world, according to World Bank figures _ French employees actually clock an average of about 40 hours, according to several polls.
-Other surveys have found that even on vacation, a sizable number check in to the office.
+Despite the official length of the French work week _ it's equal with the Democratic Republic of Congo as the shortest in the world, according to World Bank figures _ French employees actually labor on average about 40 hours weekly, according to several polls.
+Other surveys have found that even on vacation, a sizable number check in to the office even while on vacation.